- The formation of a cloud telco company

 So, ZephyrTel will be a single company with multiple solutions that will communicate with customers via a single interface and, as Buddie Ceroni, SVP of Customer Success says, "ZephyrTel is going to be a telco cloud company.
 The move to the cloud is inevitable and most telcos and operators will be cloud companies in due course, but it could take up to five years for all of them to get there.
 Our strategy is to take the companies we acquire into the cloud as quickly as possible and certainly within a year of purchase."
 The cloud transformations themselves are based on Amazon Web Services.

-ZephyrTel engineers work to maximise product robustness, scalability and throughput (with the aim of increasing it tenfold in the first instance).
-Core product sets are revitalised with a defined roadmap and future cloud options all with the intent of supporting future enhanced value.
-It is achieved via a centralised development methodology that has now been proven more than 85 times.
+ZephyrTel engineers work to maximize product robustness, scalability, and throughput (with the aim of increasing it tenfold in the first instance).
+Core product sets are revitalized with a defined roadmap and future cloud options all with the intent of supporting future enhanced value.
+It is achieved via a centralized development methodology that has now been proven more than 85 times.

 Mike Shinya is sure the model works and will propel ZephyrTel into the business stratosphere not so much on the soft gentle breeze that the company's name suggests, but in a tornado of continual acquisition and software action.
 There can be no doubt that ZephyrTel is a company in a hurry to get aloft and TelecomTV will be watching to see how high it actually gets and if it can stay there.